Should Your Child See a Doctor?

 - Teething is the normal process of new teeth working their way through the gums

-- Teeth come in between 6 and 24 months of age
+- Baby teeth come in between 6 and 24 months of age

 - Caution: At least one tooth should be seen before using this care guide